chaichontat/pyseq2501/README.md

   --help              Show this message and exit.
 ```

-The interface is available at `http://localhost:8000/`.
+The interface should be waiting for you at `http://localhost:8000/`!

 ## Sequence